walekazm/alx-low_level_programming/README.md

-my first readme on c-programming language
+my first readme using c-program